 06. SCRITTI POLTTI ‘The Sweetest Girl’ (1981)

-Once DIY almost to the point of death, Green Gartside was the first post punk protagonist to actively pursue a sugared pill policy and revel in sonic luxury for the sheer pop thrill of it.
-In 1981 that kind of talk was still considered heresy.
+Once DIY to the point of death, Green Gartside was the first post punk protagonist to actively pursue a sugared pill policy and revel in sonic luxury for the sheer pop thrill of it at a time when that kind of talk was considered heresy.

 07. MARK STEWART & THE MAFIA ‘Jerusalem’ (1982)

-Not surprisingly this dubbed to fuck remake of Blake’s unofficial national anthem never made it onto Last Night of the Proms, the skeletal instrumentation, painfully discordant vocals and ironic samples not conducive to a triumphant, mass, sing-song.
+This dubbed to fuck remake of Blake’s unofficial national anthem never made it onto Last Night of the Proms, the skeletal instrumentation, painfully discordant vocals and ironic samples not exactly conducive to a triumphant, mass, sing-song.

 08. THE BIRTHDAY PARTY ‘Mutiny In Heaven’ (1983)

-1983’s Bad Seed and Mutiny EP’s bought The Birthday Party into focus like never before, the latter (ironically their last recorded document) serving up the most accomplished and terrifying, blood soaked song in their entire catalogue, albeit with a subtle wink of the eye.
+1983’s Bad Seed and Mutiny EP’s bought The Birthday Party into focus like never before, the latter (ironically their final recording) serving up the most accomplished yet terrifying and blood soaked song in their entire catalogue, albeit with a subtle wink of the eye.